haritrinadha/haritrinadha/README.md

 - 👋 Hi, I’m @haritrinadha
-- 👀 I’m interested in ...NEW TECHNOLOGIES
+- 👀 I’m interested in ...Data science, AI, Machine Learning
-- 🌱 I’m currently learning ...html,css,js
+- 🌱 I’m currently learning ...NLP
 - 💞️ I’m looking to collaborate on ...
+Data science projects
-- 📫 How to reach me ...
+- 📫 You can simply reach me on hari00none@gmail.com or https://www.linkedin.com/in/r-supraja-5b38b7213/

 <!---
 haritrinadha/haritrinadha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.